Water Hammer. Maximum Pressure Change due to Sudden Valve Closure using Joukowski Equation

 tw = 2L/c

-The wave travel time, tw, is the time for a pressure
+In water hammer, the wave travel time, tw, is the time for a pressure

 wave to propagate from the valve, upstream to the reservoir, and back down to the valve.